|Tuesday, 07 July 2009 15:56|

 What profiles do you look for?

 You must be at least 24 years of age and a native Speaker of English.
+If you are however between the ages of 18 and 24 years old, we also have a Special Young Adults program.
+Please check the dates here.
 We look for enthusiastic, inquisitive individuals who enjoy sharing their culture and experience with others.
 You will be open, adventurous, a good listener, a generous conversationalist and a fun-loving personality.
 We seek variety of ages, nationalities and backgrounds to offer the Spaniards an intensity and richness found in no other English-speaking country on the planet.

 How do I apply?